Website Manager

 • Play area should be inspected by coaches frequently for holes, damage, rocks, glass, etc.

-• If issues are noted on a playing field, please inform the Aptos Facilities Director.
+• If issues are noted on a playing field, please inform the Aptos Field manager (contact info provided above).

 • Only players, managers, coaches, and umpires are permitted on the playing field or in the dugout during games and practice sessions.

-• Procedure should be established for retrieving foul balls batted out of playing area.
+• Procedure should be established for retrieving foul balls batted out of the playing area.

 • During practice and games, all players should be alert and watching the batter each pitch.

-• Equipment should be inspected regularly for the condition of the equipment, as well as for proper fit.
+• Equipment should be inspected regularly for the condition, as well as for proper fit.
 Broken equipment must be replaced.

 • Batters must wear Little League approved helmets during batting practice and games.